wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

     - Create an exercise-specific main Svelte component (e.g., `MyNewExerciseExercise.svelte`) in its directory.
 This component will _use_ `InteractiveExercise.svelte`.
     - Inside `MyNewExerciseExercise.svelte`:
       - Import your custom Scene, HUD, and any Control Panel components.
-      - Define Svelte Snippets for the `dialogArea` and `controlsArea` content.
-These snippets will typically render components like `DialogBox` for the dialog, and your primary control panels for the controls area.
+      - Define Svelte Snippets for the `dialogArea`, `controlsArea`, and `instructionArea` content.
+These snippets will typically render components like `DialogBox` for the dialog, your primary control panels for the controls area, and potentially an `<Instruction>` component (like `src/lib/components/ui/Instruction.svelte`) for the instruction area.
       - Pass these snippets, along with your Scene, HUD, and (HUD-specific) Control Panel components and their respective props, to `<InteractiveExercise>`.
     - Example (`MyNewExerciseExercise.svelte`):